-As part of the Connecticut State Colleges and Universities response to the COVID-19 pandemic, the following will be used to determine the appropriate English, math and English as a Second Language (ESL) course placements for the Summer and Fall 2020 semesters.
+As part of the Connecticut State Colleges and Universities response to the COVID-19 pandemic, the following measurement tools will be used to determine the appropriate course placements in English, Mathematics, and English as a Second Language (ESL).

 - High school GPA